lpubsppop01/vscode-auto-timestamp/README.md

   - The default value changed in version 0.0.5.
 If you have been using 0.0.4 or earlier and have changed this setting, please check it.
 - This extension does not work if your VS Code Auto Save setting is `afterDelay`.

+If you try to handle many situations with only setting values, the patterns may become complicated.
+VS Code's standard features allow you to change the settings per project and per language.
+Please use them together.

 ## Download
 [vscode-auto-timestamp Latest build - GitHub Releases](https://github.com/lpubsppop01/vscode-auto-timestamp/releases/latest/download/vscode-auto-timestamp.vsix)